Ali92hm/cheat-sheets/go/README.md

 ```

 #### `main` and `init`
+Go has two retentions which are called `main` and `init`, where init can be used in all packages and main can only be used in the main package.
+These two functions are not able to have arguments or return values.
+Even though we can write many `init` functions in one package, I strongly recommend writing only one `init` function for each package.

+Go programs will call `init()` and `main()` automatically, so you don't need to call them by yourself.
+For every package, the init function is optional, but package main has one and only one main function.

+### Object oriented

+### Concurrency

 ### Allocation
 `make` does memory allocation for built-in models, such as `map`, `slice`, and `channel`, while `new` is for types memory allocation.